coleaeason/time-based-reminders-gs/README.md

 # time-based-reminders-gs
-Time Based Email or Text Reminders for Google Sheets
+Time Based Email or Text Reminders for Google Sheets written in Google Script